Developing the marina industries through education, accreditation and research

 MIA's mission is to support the sustainable development of the marina industries through education, research and accreditation programs.
 MIA has an active Board and associated committees across 11 areas of activity.

 In 2015 the MIA in partnership with the Boating Industries Alliance Australia (BIAA) will deliver Marine15, Asia Pacific’s biggest recreational marine business and safety conference and trade exhibition to be held on the Gold Coast, Queensland.

 MIA is providing a well-established and internationally recognised career training pathway for the marina industries and is a founding member of the Global Marina Institute (GMI).
 GMI ensures a high and internationally consistent standard of training is delivered across the globe by its partners MIA and the British Marine Federation (BMF).

 With the invaluable support of our members, 2014 will be another productive year for the Association.
 There is a packed calendar of training courses and work is well underway towards the exciting Marine15 international Conference, to be held on the Gold Coast from May 2-5, 2015.
-In addition, details and categories for entry for the 2015/2016 Marina of the Year awards will be available in September and we look forward to seeing best practise examples from industry and even more entries than the record year last year.

 The acclaimed Waterline publication and e-News are keeping members and the wider marina community up to date with the latest industry and Association news and MIA is keen to welcome new members and sponsors who see value in joining.